Home Stays How to Book a Luxury Villa

 Wi-Fi quality and connectivity

 Rural villa Wi-Fi varies from excellent fibre broadband to unreliable satellite connections that drop in poor weather.
 If any member of your group needs to work during the stay, or if streaming is important, confirm the connection type and speed before booking.
-A satellite internet connection at a remote Provençal farmhouse is not the same thing as 200Mbps fibre — and the listing will rarely make the distinction clear.
+A satellite internet connection at a remote Provençal farmhouse is not the same as 200Mbps fibre — and the listing will rarely make the distinction clear.

 Why Platform Choice Matters